NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

      .. warning::

        Currently (October 2022) the OpenSeespy package on DesignSafe is going through an update.
 Until it is done, this tutorial will give an error.
-This Warning will be removed when updated is done.
-The examples that does not use OpenSeespy should run fine.
+This Warning will be removed when the update is done.
+The examples that do not use OpenSeespy should run fine.

      .. panels::